New York City Conspiracy Lawyer

 Penalties for New York City conspiracy convictions range from a 15-day prison sentence to life imprisonment without parole.
 If you have been charged with conspiracy, contact a New York City conspiracy lawyer to review your situation, determine your legal defenses.
 A knowledgeable criminal defense attorney can help you make an informed decision about what is best for your situation.

 The prosecution only needs testimony about the existence of a conspiracy from one person to bring charges against others, which can often result in one co-conspirator turning on the other.
-This is where having an experienced New York City conspiracy lawyer can help the most.
+This is where having an experienced New York City lawyer can help the most in a conspiracy case.

 First through fourth-degree conspiracy are considered felonies, while fifth and sixth-degree conspiracy charges are considered misdemeanors.